Alielav/Comms-Earth-Lavergne-et-al.-2025/README.md

 # Comms-Earth-Lavergne-et-al.-2025
 This repository contains the Python script to run the C3/C4 competition model and Graven et al. (2020) simple caron cycle model, analyse simulations and create the figures presented in:

-Lavergne et al. (accepted) The recent decline in C4 vegetation abundance exerts little impact on atmospheric carbon isotopic composition, Communications Earth & Environment
+Lavergne et al. (accepted in principle) The recent decline in C4 vegetation abundance exerts little impact on atmospheric carbon isotopic composition, Communications Earth & Environment

 # The script written in Python and input data are: